Our mind is our enemy. It makes us angry. It causes us to feel sadness. It steals our mental peace.

-- Say we need to go someplace.
+- When we need to go someplace.
 We use our mind to make the plan for when & how to get there.

 That’s utilizing the mind.

-- When we fall asleep, our mind also rests.
+- When we fall asleep.
 At that time, there is no use for the mind.
+So our mind rests.

 - When we allow bad and wrong thoughts to run rampant in our minds.